Pack Smart: The Best Travel Backpacks of 2022

 - Volume46L (also available in 30L & 65L)

-The Farpoint 55 is also durable and contains a wealth of travel-specific features you would expect from Osprey, including a lightweight frame, mesh panels and padded hip belt and harness, plenty of gear loops as well as lockable compartments and compression straps.
-A mid-price travel rucksack that gives you a lot for your money, with its comfort, quality and flexibility justifying the price tag.
+The Farpoint 55 is also durable and contains a wealth of travel-specific features you would expect from Osprey, including a lightweight frame, mesh panels, and padded hip belt and harness, plenty of gear loops as well as lockable compartments and compression straps.
+A mid-price travel rucksack that gives you a lot for your money, with its comfort, quality, and flexibility justifying the price tag.
 Love this product?
-Check out our review of the best North Face backpacks for our top picks.
+For more quality travel essentials, check out our list of the top smart backpacks.

 Two packs in one – for main luggage and day trips